 It is important to note that when problems are caused by the behavior of other people, it should not be tabboo to point out the negative consequences of that behavior.
 Pointing out these consequences with the intention to help reduce suffering in the world is not the same thing as blaming, shunning or punishing people and is a crucial step of solving problems.
 If this is not allowed, then problems that are big enough can only grow and can never be solved.

 I found this article from Wait But Why very resonating, when it comes to this mindset.
-It talks about two different kind of mentalities and how they form two different kinds of groups: idea labs and echo chambers.
+It talked about two different kind of mentalities and how they form two different kinds of groups: idea labs and echo chambers.
+The article unfortunately no longer exist and is together with the rest of the series of articles condensed into a book called What's our problem?, written by the same author, Tim Urban.
 Via this site, I also found an incredible youtube channel, TheraminTrees, focusing on issues regarding psychology and mental health.

 Solving problems can be described as trying to understand the situation as best you can, and then to use your knowledge and ingenuity to come up with a solution that improves the situation.
 With regards to knowledge and ingenuity, it is useful to study the relevant subject matter deeply and create your own "toolbox" to solve problems with.
 In mathematics, these are tools such as the Pythagorean theorem and the dot product.
 When it comes to understanding the situation, it is of course useful to ask what the situation looks like, but I find it more useful to ask the question: why?
 This is because these questions lead to a deep understanding of the subject matter, which enables you to solve other related problems much more easily.
 It also gives you good reasons to do something a certain way and these reasons can be much more convincing.